horhof/Ainsley/lambdas.md

 ![](diagrams/lambda.svg)

-Lambdas are similar to methods except are surrounded by curly braces and treated the same as data, meaning they can be terms.
-They could be said to have the following three parts, the same as a method, except each of them is optional.
-If only a single term is within the curly braces, it represents a parameter.
+Lambdas are similar to methods except they are treated the same as data, meaning they can be terms.
+Lambdas are surrounded by curly braces, with one exception.
+They have the same three parts a method except each of them is optional.

 ```
 {stick: mellow, ladybug = act}
  ^^^^^    \      /        ^^^
 Selector  Parameters      Return value
 ```

+If only a single term is within the curly braces, it represents a parameter.

 Selectors are omitted except when there are no parameters nor return value.
 Only the following combinations represent useful patterns.